Remember the Cant: Plot

 The crew of the Knight, captained by James Holden (Steven Strait), is captured by the flagship of the Martian Navy, the Donnager.
 On the Donnager, Holden and his crew are interrogated.
-The Martian officer in charge of the interrogations accuses Naomi Nagata (Dominique Tipper) of being a terrorist member of the Outer Planets Alliance, and that she may be responsible for the destruction of the Canterbury.
-A ship is discovered on a course to intercept the Donnager, which its captain believes was sent to retrieve Nagata.
+The Martian officer in charge of the interrogations accuses Naomi Nagata (Dominique Tipper) of being a terrorist member of the Outer Planets Alliance, and says that she may be responsible for the destruction of the Canterbury.
+A ship is discovered on a course to intercept the Donnager.
+It refuses to respond to calls, and Donnagers captain believes it was sent to retrieve Nagata.

 On Ceres, Holden's broadcast has received widespread attention and has sparked protests.
 Josephus Miller (Thomas Jane) continues his search for Julie Mao, and contacts Anderson Dawes, an OPA member, for more information.
 Miller is put on riot control duty to quell the spreading dissent from the broadcast.
 The episode concludes with Miller's partner, Havelock, being stabbed by a group of Belters.

-On Earth, Chrisjen Avasarala (Shohreh Aghdashloo) is working to find out who is responsible for the Canterburys destruction.
+On Earth, Chrisjen Avasarala (Shohreh Aghdashloo) is working to find out who is responsible for the Canterbury's destruction.
 She initially believes that Mars is the perpetrator and recommends that the United Nations deploy its fleet to prepare for a potential Martian attack.
 Avasarala contacts Franklin Degraaf (Kenneth Welsh), the UN ambassador to Mars, and tells him that the stealth ships that destroyed the Canterbury were likely Martian.
 Degraaf informs his Martian contacts of this information, and the UN detects communication between known Martian stealth technology hubs.
 Avasarala concludes that this means Mars is innocent, and a third player is trying to force them into war.
 Degraaf is fired and banned from Mars for revealing the location of classified stealth technology hubs.